udamad024/First_WebScraper/README.md

 # First_WebScraper
-WebScraper that can be used to get GPU info from NEWEGG
+WebScraper that can be used to get GPU info from NEWEGG, Plus it Runs perfectly